Etiquetas:

 Or the waitress, the mechanic,

-The on patrol
+The policeman on patrol

-For everyone who works the scenes.
+For everyone who works behind the scenes.

-a spirit you can't with no machine
+With a spirit you can't replace with no machine

-Hello America, let me thank you for your time...
+America, let me you for your time...

 Click en la palabra para obtener su definición.